Psychiatric Technician (Aide)

 Psychiatric aides can enter the field with on-the-job training upon graduating high school.

 On the other hand, psychiatric technicians are required to complete a training program.
-These programs vary in length from one year for a certificate to two years for an associate’s degree.
-Some programs have prerequisite coursework requirements in math, biology, psychology, and composition.
+These programs vary from one year for a certificate to two years for an associate’s degree.
+Some programs have prerequisite math, biology, psychology, and composition coursework requirements.
 Prospective applicants should familiarize themselves with their school’s admissions policies.
-Many programs require applicants to pass a background check or drug screening prior to enrollment.
+Many programs require applicants to pass a background check or drug screening before enrollment.

 Step 3: Obtain State Licensure, If Required (Timeline Varies)